-4) In addition, any abnormal tire wear is generally related to a front end alignment condition, feather edging of tire tread or, if one side of tread is worn more than the other, it is a sign of well in the tire's air pressure.
+4) In addition, any abnormal tire wear is generally related to a front end alignment condition, feather edging of tire tread or, if one side of tread is worn more than the other, it is a sign of alignment needed.

+5) Also as the weather changes we have a temperature change as well in the tire's air pressure.
 It expands and contracts.
 This will affect tire air pressure, and this will cause tire wear.